Finding higher education courses

 If you’ve just finished year 12

-Find out more about how to get into higher education on the Study Assist website.
+Find out more about getting into higher education on the Study Assist website.

 All other applicants